boburjon-orifzoda/erp-data-platform/README.md

 This project focuses on system design, business logic, reporting architecture, and enterprise-grade operational controls.
 It reflects real-world experience building a centralized ERP platform for a complex manufacturing business with multiple divisions, layered permissions, KPI monitoring, and advanced financial workflows.

+## Implementation Skeleton

+This repository also includes a portfolio-safe backend skeleton to demonstrate how the ERP platform could be structured at the API and service layer.

+### Current Backend Structure
+- FastAPI application entry point
+- Procurement API route skeleton
+- Domain model for purchase requests
+- Pydantic request/response schemas
+- Service layer for procurement workflow initialization
+- Basic health check endpoint and test example

+### Purpose
+This implementation skeleton is intentionally simplified and does not include proprietary production logic, confidential workflows, or internal company source code.
+It is provided only to demonstrate architecture style, modular backend structure, and ERP-oriented API design.

 ## Note

-Due to NDA restrictions, this repository does not include production code.
-Instead, it focuses on architecture, business logic, data modeling, reporting structure, and system design.
+Due to NDA restrictions, this repository does not include production source code or confidential business logic.
+Instead, it provides a portfolio-safe representation of the ERP platform through architecture documentation, workflow design, reporting logic, and a simplified backend skeleton demonstrating API and service-layer structure.